-The line of fillet knives come in several different sizes ranging from 5 inches, 6 inches, 7 inches, and a 9 inch blade length.
+The line of fillet knives comes in several different sizes ranging from 5 inches, 6 inches, 7 inches, and a 9-inch blade length.

-The knives also have a super non-slip polymer grip that ensure both comfort and safety.
+The knives also have a super non-slip polymer grip that ensures both comfort and safety.

 The Wusthof Classic may very well be one of the most refined fillet knives out there.
 Featuring a thin, curved, and highly tapered blade this Wusthof classic is built for precision fillet work.